Defence of Pukekohe East: War in the Waikato

 On Sunday 12 July 1863 General Cameron's Army advanced into Waikato territory from its frontier base of Pōkeno.
 The settlers of Pukekohe East, a few miles away, received no official notice; they were informed that afternoon by Reverend Norrie, who had conducted a service for the soldiers.
 The 65th Regiment advanced through their settlements later that day.

-The settlers had little understanding that they would be subject to guerilla warfare from Kiingitanga Maori responding to the Waikato invasion.
-They did realise the danger to women and children and most were seāt to safety in Auckland.
+The settlers had little understanding that they would be subject to guerilla warfare from Kiingitanga Māori responding to the Waikato invasion.
+They did realise the danger to women and children and most were sent to safety in Auckland.
 Some farms were abandoned, especially those that were isolated or near areas of dense bush.
 Cattle were left to wander and these became a target for the Kiingitanga attackers.
 Abandoned farm houses were ransacked by Māori mainly looking for food and thieves stole tools and other useful equipment.
-The Auckland area north of the self-proclaimed Maori border became a hive of military activity and guerilla warfare for many months.
+The Auckland area north of the self-proclaimed Māori border became a hive of military activity and guerilla warfare for many months.

 On 16 July a number of Māori at Papakura (Kirikiri) were taken from that native settlement along with their arms and ammunition.
 A group of armed Māori in the bush nearby could not be apprehended and escaped.
 Some Māori at a coal field, east of Papakura, were taken prisoner and brought to Drury.
 On 17 July a convoy was attacked by Māori a few miles south of Drury and soldiers killed.
 Settlers as far east as Clevedon and Ardmore had their houses and farms attacked.
 On Wednesday 14 July, two settlers at nearby Ramarama were killed by Māori raiders, which illustrated the vulnerability of Pukekohe East.
 Many families, and virtually all women and children were evacuated.
 Those men who remained behind decided to construct a stockade around the church, as a refuge in the event of attack.
 On 22 July James Hunt, a sawyer, was shot in the back at his farm between Papakura and Drury.
-Joseph Hunt was shot and killed by 30-40 Maori while loading a bullock dray in the bush.
+Joseph Hunt was shot and killed by 30-40 Māori while loading a bullock dray in the bush.
 The son of Captain Calvert was murdered by 30 Māori in his house.
 A farm hand, Cooper, was killed in the bush nearby while looking for stray cattle.
 During the next 3 weeks a further 13 settlers were killed on isolated farms in the area south of Auckland.
 Later, on 4 October, 2 boys were killed by Māori near Clevedon, when they surprised Māori fishing in a stream on their farm.
 Throughout August distant shots were heard as Māori killed cattle for food but they always escaped before the troops or militia arrived.